aarongustafson/aaron-gustafson.com/source/_posts/2015-11-11-labeled-with-love.markdown

 It’s worth noting that older versions of Internet Explorer only provide the focus/interaction benefit when you use explicit label association.
 That’s why I like the combo approach of implicit *and* explicit association for checkbox and radio controls.

+<ins datetime="2015-12-09" cite="#comment-2374683375">As Dennis Lembrée mentions in the comments below, Dragon’s Naturally Speaking also doesn’t recognize implicit association, which is why it’s incredibly important to use explicit association even if it seems implicit association should suffice.</ins>

 ## Placeholders Aren’t Labels

 HTML5 ushered in a new option for working with `input` elements: the `placeholder` attribute.
 This declarative attribute makes it possible to offer hint as to the sort of content you were looking for in a field.
 In [supporting browsers](http://caniuse.com/#feat=input-placeholder), it appears in the field, ghosted back a bit, and disappears when you start typing a response.[^2]